airbytehq/airbyte-academy/docs/ai-chatbot/lesson_6.md

 ### Customers

-To set up the Customer Stream, see the [customers endpoint](https://docs.stripe.com/api/customers) - /v1/customers.
+To set up the Customer Stream, see the <a href="https://docs.stripe.com/api/customers" target="_blank">customers endpoint</a> - /v1/customers.
 This is of course, our URL path!
 Click the plus button to get started:

 ![customer-stream-setup](https://hackmd.io/_uploads/ByYWfvvryl.png)